School of Fish: Releases

 Two previously unreleased songs were released as downloads circa 2007.
 "Broken Arm" (recorded before the Human Cannonball sessions) and "Goodbye Green World" (recorded before the self-titled album sessions).

 The idea of releasing a rarities compilation was in talks with surviving past members but was aborted completely.

-Two songs, "Goodbye Green World" and "Who Am I Today", performed by Josh-Clayton Felt and Michael Ward were issued on Josh's third posthumous release, the EP The Spirit Shines Through.
+Two songs performed by Josh Clayton-Felt and Michael Ward, "Goodbye Green World" and "Who Am I Today", were issued on Clayton-Felt's third posthumous release, the EP The Spirit Shines Through.

-In 2020 Chad Fischer reunited with the classic lineup of School of Fish — Ward, Nardini, and Petrak — to record a new version of the song "3 Strange Days" which was released as a video in tribute to Josh Clayton-Felt.
-The track was later included on the Lazlo Bane album Someday We'll Be Together from 2021.
+In 2020 Chad Fischer reunited with the classic lineup of School of Fish—Ward, Nardini, and Petrak—to record a new version of the song "3 Strange Days", which was released as a video in tribute to Josh Clayton-Felt.
+The track was later included on the 2021 Lazlo Bane album Someday We'll Be Together.